NeoVertex1/blog/paper/paper.md

 3. The visualizations show beautiful symmetries that weren't initially expected

 This research challenges several traditional beliefs about information flow:
-- The assumption that higher entropy always means less useful information
+- The assumption that higher entropy always means less useful information **GIVE EMPHASIS HERE**
 - The belief that information flow must be controlled to be valuable
 - The idea that system noise is always detrimental